foreverphoenix/skyforge-wiki/mo2/remove-sort-button.md

 ## Different Theme

-If you are using a different theme, you can modify its stylesheet file (.QSS).
+If you are using a different theme, you can modify its stylesheet file (.QSS) located inside the `\Mod Organizer 2\stylesheets\` folder.
 Open it in a text editor and use CTRL+F to see if it modifies anything about the `#bossButton` component.
 Add the snippet from above, replacing any other code for the button.

 > The component is named after BOSS, the predecessor of LOOT.
 {.is-info}